SpartaSystems/holdmail-ui-vue/README.md

+# THIS PROJECT HAS BEEN DEPRECATED

+> This project has been migrated into [HoldMail](https://github.com/spartasystems/holdmail)

 # Vue.js UI for [HoldMail](https://github.com/spartasystems/holdmail)
 This project is used as an educational tool for understanding the Vue.js ecosystem.
 This project replicates all of the UI features that HoldMail (using Angular) has today.
 This project is meant to compare UI technologies and learn more about [Vue.js](https://vuejs.org/v2/guide).